Cashing BC Employment and Assistance cheques

 The most that can be charged to cash a BC Employment and Assistance cheque is either $2.00 plus 1% of the cheque amount or $10 – whichever is less.
 This means it should never cost more than $10 to cash these cheques.

-- As of September 15, 2019, the fee cap will also apply to Imprest (on demand) cheques issued by the Ministry of Children and Family Development (MCFD).
+- Imprest (on demand) cheques issued by the Ministry of Children and Family Development (MCFD).

-BC Employment and Assistance cheques include 2 electronic signatories rotated monthly issued on blue, green, or pink cheque stock.
+BC Employment and Assistance cheques include two electronic signatories rotated monthly issued on blue, green, or pink cheque stock.

 The fee cap does not apply to manually printed cheques.
 These cheques are only issued in extreme circumstances.
 The payment details and signatures on these cheques are filled out in handwriting.